 Cheley Colorado Camps acknowledges, with respect, that the land we are on today is on the traditional and ancestral homelands of the Arapaho, Cheyenne, Ute (Núu-agha-tʉvʉ-pʉ̱), and Eastern Shoshone peoples.
-Our properties – Land O’Peaks, Trail’s End Ranch for Boys and for Girls, the Outpost, and Pierson – were also a place of trade, gathering, and healing for numerous other Native tribes.
+Our properties – Land O’Peaks, Trail’s End Ranch for Boys and for Girls, the Outpost, Blue Valley, Pierson, and Fish Creek Ranch – were also a place of trade, gathering, and healing for numerous other Native tribes.

 At Cheley Colorado Camps, we honor with gratitude the legacy and the history of these tribes – past, present, and future.
 We also recognize the contributions Indigenous peoples have made, both in shaping and strengthening our community in particular and our state and country as a whole.
 Friendship Circle was originally based on circular gatherings, which are deeply rooted in the traditional practices of several First Nations (e.g. healing circles).
 Chipeta is a namesake from the wife of Ouray – the chief of the Tabeguache (Uncompahgre) band of the Ute tribe – who Frank Cheley greatly admired for being outspoken and lobbying for her people’s rights.
 Additionally, in Arapaho, Haiyaha means “big rocks.”

 This acknowledgment, brief and in no way complete, demonstrates a commitment toward the healing of these lands and waters and is a step toward reconciliation with these Native communities.
 We call on our peers in the Summer Camp industry and in our community to join us in acknowledging the Indigenous peoples as original stewards of this land.
 As we enjoy the privilege and beauty of these lands and waters, we must continue to recognize their significance to the people who came before us and those that are still here today.